TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/aks/helm-chart.md

 }
 ```

-You should now be able to view showing the “yugabytedbRG” resource group in the Azure Portal by clicking **Resource Groups**.
+You should now be able to view showing the “ZNbasedbRG” resource group in the Azure Portal by clicking **Resource Groups**.

 ![Resource Groups at Microsoft Azure Portal](images/deploy/kubernetes/aks/aks-resource-groups.png)